Andy Reid

 Biography

-Andy Reid is a football coach in the National Football League (NFL) working as the head coach for the Kansas City Chiefs.
-He held this position since 2013.
-During this time period, the Chiefs compiled a 66-30-0 record.
-During his career he was a head coach for twenty seasons.
-His first head coaching opportunity came with the Philadelphia Eagles.
-He led the team for fourteen seasons, compiling a record of 130-93-1.
-His next head coaching stint came with the Kansas City Chiefs.
-He coached the Chiefs from 2013 to 2018, leading the team to a 66-30-0 record during his six seasons as head coach.
-Reid won the NFL's Coach of the Year award in 2002 after guiding the Eagles to a 12-4-0 record and a berth in the playoffs.
-As the head coach of the Kansas City Chiefs he coached multiple players to award-winning seasons: Michael Vick, Comeback Player of the Year in 2010; Marcus Peters, AP Defensive Rookie of the Year in 2015; Eric Berry, Comeback Player of the Year in 2015; Patrick Mahomes, AP Offensive Player of the Year in 2018; Patrick Mahomes, Most Valuable Player in 2018.
+Reid won the NFL's Coach of the Year award in 2002 after guiding the Eagles to a 12-4-0 record and a a berth in the playoffs.
+As the head coach of the Philadelphia Eagles he coached one player to an award-winning season: Michael Vick, Comeback Player of the Year in 2010.
+As the head coach of the Kansas City Chiefs he coached three players to award-winning seasons: Marcus Peters, AP Defensive Rookie of the Year in 2015; Eric Berry, Comeback Player of the Year in 2015; Patrick Mahomes, AP Offensive Player of the Year in 2018; Patrick Mahomes, Most Valuable Player in 2018; Patrick Mahomes, Most Valuable Player in 2022.

 Table of Contents